-- Goal 1, Action 4: Behavioral Analyst (Consultant) to provide parent workshops on supporting the SEL, and behavioral needs of their student/child at home; and provide professional development for teachers on classroom management strategies including de-escalation techniques. - Goal 2, Action 1: The Deans of Academic Instruction one with a focus on Mathematics and another in Literacy that will support teachers with professional learning on developing a schoolwide vision and supporting systems to design rigorous, standards-aligned assessments: triangulate internal and external measures of student achievement and growth.
+- Goal 1, Action 3: Instructional Aides will provide high dosage tutoring and support for our struggling learners.
+Additional supplemental interventions that our students will utilize include Okapi Reading Intervention program, BrainPop, Zearn Math, Reading A-Z, and MAP Accelerator Math Program. - Goal 1, Action 4: Medical health services Bastyr Clinic - Goal 2, Action 1: The Deans of Academic Instruction one with a focus on Mathematics and another in Literacy that will support teachers with professional learning on developing a schoolwide vision and supporting systems to design rigorous, standards-aligned assessments: triangulate internal and external measures of student achievement and growth.
 Professional development will also focus on assessment best practices which aligns the standards with scope and sequence, ensuring reliability, validity, accommodations/modifications (SWD) and/or differentiation focusing on teaching and learning.

-To strengthen the delivery of instruction and content and build capacity of all teachers - they will receive ongoing instructional coaching, and feedback from content area experts and on pedagogy (use of evidence-based pedagogical strategies): Literacy consultant.
-Teachers will also participate in trainings on STEAM and school climate.
+To strengthen the delivery of instruction and content, and build capacity of all teachers - they will receive ongoing instructional coaching, and feedback from content area experts and on pedagogy (use of evidence-based pedagogical strategies): (2) Instructional Coaches)

-- Goal 3, Action 1: Health Aide will provide first aide, address student health needs. - Goal 3, Action 3: The Parent Coordinator will communicate with families, provide essential updates, volunteer opportunities, parent outreach/recruitment, ensure families attend schoolwide events, workshops, including home visits for at-risk families to improve student daily attendance.
+- Goal 3, Action 1: Health Aide - Goal 3, Action 3: The Parent Coordinator will communicate with families, provide essential updates, volunteer opportunities, parent outreach/recruitment, ensure families attend schoolwide events, workshops, including home visits for at-risk families to improve student daily attendance.